 The American Thanksgiving occurs on the last Thursday of November each year.
-This year, the Eve of Thanksgiving coincides with the 55th anniversary of the assassination of President John F. Kennedy.
-As I think about JFK, whom my parents held in very high esteem, I ponder his words shown in the photo: that, “As we express our gratitude, we must never forget that the highest appreciation, is not to utter words, but to live by them.”
+This year, the Eve of Thanksgiving coincides with the 60th anniversary of the assassination of President John F. Kennedy.
+As I think about JFK, whom my family held in very high esteem, I ponder his words shown in the photo: that, “As we express our gratitude, we must never forget that the highest appreciation, is not to utter words, but to live by them.”

-Heeding JFK’s wisdom and recommendation, let us be grateful on this great American holiday.
+Heeding JFK’s wisdom and recommendation, let us be grateful on this holiday.
 And let us endeavor to be the best community members we can be, mindful of and helpful to our national and global community of brothers and sisters in life….and in death.

 We, each of us, have the power to help to support each other’s health – mind, body, and spirit.